FAU-CDI/hangover/README.md

 The metadata and description are stored inside a so-called [Pathbuilder](https://wiss-ki.eu/documentation/data-modeling/pathbuilder).
 These parts are typically exported on a regular basis for both backup and archival purposes.

-Unfortunately there is a cognative impedance mismatch between the data stored in the graph database and the data entered in the WissKI interface.
+Unfortunately there is a cognitive impedance mismatch between the data stored in the graph database and the data entered in the WissKI interface.
 The triples may contain the information displayed in WissKI, but in order to properly understand them the pathbuilder, typically available only in WissKI, is required.
 This becomes a problem when you take into account that installing, maintaining, and running a WissKI-based system itself is a complex progress, and requires a system administrator with significant technical expertise.